-1. Bus Stop Spacing
+A. Bus Stop Spacing

-Bus stops should be close enough for that riders to people can easily walk to them, but yet far enough apart to minimize delays caused by help buses arrive on time.
+Bus stops should be close enough that people can easily walk to them, but far enough apart to help buses arrive on time.
 The closer bus stops are, the more often a bus must stop and thus, the more a bus is delayed (i.e. pulling in and out of traffic, deceleration/acceleration, door opening/closing, and ramp deployment).
 To minimize delay and increase bus frequency and reliability, the maximum bus stop spacing per service type has been established.
 The matrix in Table A details bus stop spacing standards for the four different service types.